Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 How Claude Selects Tools

-When a user sends a message, Claude receives the full list of available tools from every connected connector.
-For each tool, Claude sees three things:
+When a user sends a message, Claude evaluates the enabled tools from connected MCP servers.
+For each tool, it can use:

-- The input schema (the JSON Schema generated from your Zod types)
+- The JSON Schema generated from your input schema

 export const tool: AppToolConfig = {